 The University of Michigan’s outdoor sculpture should be an integral part of the educational and research mission of the university.
 In addition, it should provide constant visual enjoyment and excitement for members of the university community, the city, and the region.

 We wish to develop an approach to public art that will, over time, transform U-M into a university distinguished for its public art environment and that will link art more closely to expression of our academic aspirations.
-Toward that end, we are establishing a President’s Advisory Committee on Public Art, to help guide our decisions and planning and to facilitate development of a richer and more diverse collection of public art.
+Toward that end, the President’s Advisory Committee on Public Art was established to help guide our decisions and planning and to facilitate development of a richer and more diverse collection of public art.

 Although the University of Michigan possesses many fine works of public art, the public art environment on campus is neither as vibrant nor as engaging as befits a university of our stature and character.
 Public art at U-M has not been consistently developed in relation to our academic mission.
 Public art projects have generally been carried out opportunistically, typically in response to donor initiatives afforded to individual schools, colleges, and units.
 While this approach has resulted in a number of fine individual projects, it has not led thus far to a first-rate collection overall, in comparison with many peer universities.
 We have not developed a broad vision for public art in which works are sought for sites on campus that themselves form part of a broader plan.
 Neither has pursuit of art, as an expression of mission, been typically or consistently encouraged—although there have been notable exceptions.

-Historically, public art efforts have fallen under the purview of the Exterior Elements Design Review Committee (EEDRC), which serves the University Planner in an advisory capacity on numerous outdoor design details but which has had relatively little focused specialization in the visual arts.
-More recently, the University Planner established the Public Art Review Group (PARG) to supplement the EEDRC’s efforts, and this group has functioned to review individual proposals from units.
-While PARG has facilitated the placement of some fine works of public art on campus, and provided an important review mechanism, it has not been proactive in planning or in pursuing works of art, and indeed, has lacked the mandate to do so.
+Historically, public art efforts fell under the purview of the Exterior Elements Design Review Committee (EEDRC), which serves the University Planner in an advisory capacity on numerous outdoor design details but which has had relatively little focused specialization in the visual arts.
+More recently, the University Planner established the Public Art Review Group (PARG) to supplement the EEDRC’s efforts, and this group functioned to review individual proposals from units.
+While PARG facilitated the placement of some fine works of public art on campus and provided an important review mechanism, it was not proactive in planning or in pursuing works of art, and indeed, lacked the mandate to do so.

-As a result of these tendencies, artists of the first order are not adequately represented in the U-M’s public art collection.
-The President’s Advisory Committee on Public Art will replace the Public Art Review Group and, like the latter, will complement the work of the EEDRC, while also adopting a more strategic and long-term approach to public art on campus.
-The committee will be a standing committee.
+As a result of these tendencies, artists of the first order were not adequately represented in the U-M’s public art collection.
+The President’s Advisory Committee on Public Art replaced the Public Art Review Group and, like the latter, complements the work of the EEDRC, while also adopting a more strategic and long-term approach to public art on campus.
+This is a standing committee.